 Reaction & Thoughts:

 In spite of a futuristic setting and a brooding, noirish atmosphere, this is essentially a western in out of space.
 Outland has been aptly compared with Fred Zinnemann’s 1952 classic High Noon.
 The film also has elements from other classic westerns, specifically Howard Hawks’s 1959 masterpiece Rio Bravo.

-Peter Hyams (Capricorn One and 2010: The Year We Make Contact), who wrote and directed the movie, clearly knows his western motifs.
+Peter Hyams (Capricorn One), who wrote and directed the movie, clearly knows his western motifs.
 I enjoyed how he blended aspects of a classic western with post-Watergate angst — Outland is a sci-fi-western-noir hybrid with an appealing anti-establishment streak to boot.
-The script is a bit bland — I would have loved to see more of O’Niel’s internal moral/existential struggle — but this turned out better than I expected.
+Hyams’s script is a bit bland — I would have loved to see more of O’Niel’s internal struggle — but Outland turned out better than I expected.

 Ridley Scott’s Alien clearly inspired the film too.
 You can see the Alien influence in the art-direction and costumes.
 Outland has the same messy, dilapidated look — the antithesis of the antiseptic interpretation of the future — that Scott’s 1979 movie made popular.
 John Mollo (Star Wars and Gandhi) designed the space suits in both this film and Alien.
 Mollo is not the only person who worked on both films, though.
 Jerry Goldsmith (Star Trek: The Motion Picture) wrote the music for both Outland and Alien and the scores are very similar — I’m all for self-plagiarism.
 The pre-CGI visual effects have started to show their age, but they are still pretty good.